Get PolitiFact in your inbox.

 Meta’s demotes fact-checked misinformation and it has a policy of labeling content it detects was generated using AI tools.
 However, the label did not appear on any of the posts we reviewed.
 Meta did not respond to PolitiFact’s questions about these pages and posts.

-Although we can’t be sure of the motive behind these posts, the accounts that share them have characteristics that align with those described in a peer-reviewed paper from the Harvard Kennedy School Shorenstein Center on Media, Politics, and Public Policy.
-In it, authors Renée DiResta and Josh A. Goldstein found that profit-motivated Facebook page owners used AI-generated images to boost engagement and traffic on the ad-supported external sites they link to.
+Although we can’t be sure of the motive behind these posts, the accounts that share them have characteristics that align with those described in a peer-reviewed paper published by the Harvard Kennedy School Shorenstein Center on Media, Politics, and Public Policy.
+In it, authors Renée DiResta and Josh A. Goldstein, who are affiliated with Georgetown University, found that profit-motivated Facebook page owners used AI-generated images to boost engagement and traffic on the ad-supported external sites they link to.

 The researchers wrote that during their research, they began encountering more AI-generated images in their personal feeds, even though they did not follow or engage with the pages posting that content.
 That led them to conclude that Facebook’s algorithm could be to blame.